KreischerPanoptic/astro-thumbor-image/README.md

 This [Astro](https://astro.build/) component makes it easy to add images which uses [Thumbor](https://www.thumbor.org) as engine for optimization.

-The ultimate goal is to make this the one-stop shop for most of your SEO needs when developing Astro sites.

 Pull requests and/or feature requests are very welcome!

 ## Installation